-KS1 Marking Ladder
+KS1 Marking Ladder ₽ Thumb stamp-You have achieved the lesson objective.
 Green star- You have achieved the lesson objective in full- Great work.

-Orange star- You have achieved the lesson objective.
+Orange star- You have achieved the lesson objective - Ok work.
 Red star- Lesson objective not achieved.

-Next step Next step- Something that you need to do as soon as you see the next step stamp.
+The state of the s Wish-Something that I wish you would do/ a little reminder.
+Next step Next step- Something that you need to do as soon as you see the next step stamp. a de Achie Target- You have achieved a target.
+I Independent- You have worked independently.

-$\checkmark$ Tick- correct answer.

-• Dot- incorrect answer.

-Independent- You have worked independently.

 AS Adult supported- You have had help from an adult.
 HP HP- House point.
 I will have written how many house points you can have.

-Den handwing Lovely handwriting achieved

-Merit Amazing!
-Go and get a merit

-Year 3 and Year 4's Marking Policy
+Year 3 and Year 4's Marking Policy Correct v Incorrect You have met the learning objective.
+This was super about your work.

-✓ Correct • Incorrect

-(next to objective) You have met your objective.

 This would make your work even better.

-Correct this error by finding the correct spelling.

-word Copy this incorrect spelling three times.

-?
-Have another look at this.

-e.g. Please give an example.
+This is the next step in your learning.
+Correct this error by finding the correct spelling Copy the incorrect spelling three times. many Have another look at this.
+(Y4) Please give an example.
 This section needs to be looked at again.
 Follow the clues to improve it.

-Merit Amazing!
+Amazing!
 Go and get a merit.

-a Col Achieva Target met.
+Target met.